How To Write The Methodology Chapter

 Section 4 – Concluding Summary

 Finally, it’s time to wrap up the methodology chapter with a brief concluding summary.
 In this section, you’ll want to concisely summarise what you’ve presented in the chapter.
-Here, it can be useful to use a figure to summarise the key design decisions, especially if your university recommends using a specific model (for example, Saunders’ Research Onion).
+Here, it can be a good idea to use a figure to summarise the key decisions, especially if your university recommends using a specific model (for example, Saunders’ Research Onion).

 Importantly, this section needs to be brief – a paragraph or two maximum (it’s a summary, after all).
 Also, make sure that when you write up your concluding summary, you include only what you’ve already discussed in your chapter; don’t add any new information.